 - Carbohydrates give your body energy and increase your blood sugar concentrations so your body can have fuel.
 While you don’t want your blood sugars to go too high, having a steady stream of glucose that is combined with fats, proteins, and fiber can help you have sustained energy.
 Choosing carbs from natural sources like fruit (fresh or frozen!) is a smart choice for a few reasons, including limiting the need for added sugars to provide a sweet flavor and including a natural source of fiber in many cases.

 - Protein has been shown to be one of the most important nutrients to support satiety.
-Without adding a protein source, you won’t have as much staying power to help you feel satisfied Why?
+Without adding a protein source, you won’t have as much staying power to help you feel satisfied.
+Why?
 Protein has been shown to stimulate hormones that signal a “fullness” cue to your brain.
 Bonus – protein is key during pregnancy and postpartum healing, as your body relies on protein for skin repair.
 Research suggests 60g/day of protein for pregnant people – an increase from non-pregnant recommendations.
 Fun fact – Lēto’s Ginger smoothie contains 12g of Protein!
 Interested in more?
 Learn about collagen as a protein source here!

 Snack and meal suggestions from the nutrition experts at Lēto Foods